apache/spark/docs/streaming-programming-guide.md

 ***

 ## Checkpointing
-A streaming application must operation 24/7 and hence must be resilient to failures unrelated to the application logic (e.g., system failures, JVM crashes, etc.).
-For this to be possible, Spark Streaming has to *checkpoints* enough information of the streaming application to a fault- tolerant storage system such that it can recover from failures if required.
-The information checkpointed are as follows:
+A streaming application must operate 24/7 and hence must be resilient to failures unrelated to the application logic (e.g., system failures, JVM crashes, etc.).
+For this to be possible, Spark Streaming needs to *checkpoints* enough information to a fault- tolerant storage system such that it can recover from failures.
+There are two types of data that are checkpointed.

 - *Metadata checkpointing* - Saving of the information defining the streaming computation to fault-tolerant storage like HDFS.
 This is used to recover from failure of the node running the driver of the streaming application (discussed in detail later).
-Some of the information considered as metadata are.
+Metadata includes:
   +  *Configuration* - The configuration that were used to create the streaming application.
   +  *DStream operations* - The set of DStream operations that define the streaming application.
-  +  *Incomplete batches* - Batches who jobs are queued but have not completed yet.
+  +  *Incomplete batches* - Batches whose jobs are queued but have not completed yet.
 - *Data checkpointing* - Saving of the generated RDDs to reliable storage.
-This is necessary in some *statefule* transformations that combine data across multiple batches.
+This is necessary in some *stateful* transformations that combine data across multiple batches.
 In such transformations, the generated RDDs depends on RDDs of previous batches, which causes the length of the dependency chain to keep increasing with time.
-To avoid such unbounded increase in recovery time (proportional to dependency chain), intermediate RDDs of stateful transformations are periodically *checkpointed* to a reliable storage (e.g. HDFS) to cut off the dependency chains.
+To avoid such unbounded increase in recovery time (proportional to dependency chain), intermediate RDDs of stateful transformations are periodically *checkpointed* to reliable storage (e.g. HDFS) to cut off the dependency chains.

-To summarize, metadata checkpointing is primarily needed for recovery from driver failures, where as data or RDD checkpointing is necessary even for basic functioning if some stateful transformations are used.
+To summarize, metadata checkpointing is primarily needed for recovery from driver failures, whereas data or RDD checkpointing is necessary even for basic functioning if stateful transformations are used.

 #### When to enable Checkpointing
 {:.no_toc}

-It is recommended that the checkpointing be enabled by providing a checkpoint directory.
-In fact, it must be enabled if any of the following is required from the application.
+Checkpointing must be enabled for applications with any of the following requirements:

-- Recovering from failures of the driver running the application - Metadata checkpoints are used for to recover with progress information.
-- Usage of stateful transformations - If either `updateStateByKey` or `reduceByKeyAndWindow` (with inverse function) is used in the application, then the checkpoint directory must be provided for allowing periodic RDD checkpointing.
+- *Usage of stateful transformations* - If either `updateStateByKey` or `reduceByKeyAndWindow` (with inverse function) is used in the application, then the checkpoint directory must be provided for allowing periodic RDD checkpointing.
+- *Recovering from failures of the driver running the application* - Metadata checkpoints are used for to recover with progress information.

 Note that simple streaming applications without the aforementioned stateful transformations can be run without enabling checkpointing.
 The recovery from driver failures will also be partial in that case (some received but unprocessed data may be lost).
-This is often acceptable and many run Spark Streaming application in this way.
-Support for non-Hadoop environments is expected to improve in future.
+This is often acceptable and many run Spark Streaming applications in this way.
+Support for non-Hadoop environments is expected to improve in the future.

 #### How to configure Checkpointing
 {:.no_toc}